-As throughput reservation η_m^r increases, the cheaper flows receive more throughput at the expense of more expensive (longer) flows.
-For values of η_m^r above 1100, some flows were starved, and therefore these outcomes were not considered further.
-Under moderate throughput requirements, as r increases, the medium flows gain at the expense of the larger ones thus enforcing more equal distribution of flows (one may observe flattening of the curves).
+Note that under moderate throughput requirements, as r increases, the medium flows gain at the expense of the larger ones thus enforcing more equal distribution of flows (one may observe flattening of the curves).
 On the other hand, with higher throughput reservations the larger flows are protected by this requirement and increase of r causes that the medium flows gain at the expense of the smallest flows (one may observe convexification of the curves).
-For values of r higher than 0.04, the increase of the throughput reservation resulted in flow starvation.
+For values of r higher that 0.04, the increase of the throughput reservation resulted in flow starvation.